daencel/Usability-Study-In-Unmanned-Aircraft-Systems/Pilot_Tasks_Description.md

 - Consent forms
 - PC setup with iMotions installed

+### Required Personas for each flight
+- Pilot
+- iMotions operator (will gear up pilot and introduce them aswell)
+- Actor for scripts and tasks
+- Person in charge for speak aloud of previous flight

 ### Pre Sudy checklist

 What needs to be done before pilots arrive: